Confederate flag from S. Carolina Statehouse put on display

 COLUMBIA, S.C.
-(AP) — The last Confederate flag to fly at the South Carolina Statehouse has quietly been put on display at a museum.
+(AP) — The last Confederate flag to fly at the South Carolina Statehouse has quietly been put on display at a museum, ending a three-year saga over what to do with the rebel banner, which was removed after nine black church members were killed in a racist attack on a Charleston church.

-Confederate Relic Room Executive Director Allen Roberson said Tuesday that museum staff put the flag into a $1,400 protective case on Nov.
-26, ending a more than three-year saga.
+On Nov.
+26, Confederate Relic Room staff put the nylon flag into a $1,400 viewing case that hangs between two offices amid a display of other historical South Carolina flags, museum Executive Director Allen Roberson said after a budget presentation to lawmakers on Tuesday.

-The final flag was lowered from a pole in front of the Capitol on July 10, 2015.
-Legislators voted to bring it down less than a month after the racist killings of nine black church members in Charleston.
+“I’m sure we won’t satisfy everybody.
+But it is up,” Robeson said.

 Most Read Nation & World Stories